Seungjun-Data-Science/Data-Science-Competitions/Kaggle-Santander-Customer-Transaction-Prediction/README.md

 - Applied QuantileTransformer to transform data so that gaussian assumption of normality is better satisfied
 - Used 5 fold cross validation strategy

+### Santander LGBM Baseline with feature elimination
+- Used Random Forest Algorithm's feature importance function to remove unimportant features from the feature engineered data
+- Applied LGBM on that feature eliminated data

+### lgbm-baseline-on-non-feature-engineered-data
+- Applied LGBM on original non-feature engineered data

+### Bayesian HP tuning on orig data without FE
+- Performed some hyperparameter tuning for some key parameters (e.g. learning rate, num leaves etc.) with bayesian optimization (skopt package in Python) with 5-fold cross validation
+- Got the best parameters

+### LGBM with hp tuned params on orig data
+- Used the parameters found in the above kernel and reapplied LGBM to orginal data without any feature engineering